Amulet

-Amulets which are said to derive their extraordinary properties and powers from magic or those which impart luck are typically part of folk religion or paganism, whereas amulets or sacred objects of formalised mainstream religion as in Christianity are believed to have no power of their own without faith in Jesus and being blessed by a clergyman, and they supposedly will also not provide any preternatural benefit to the bearer who does not have an appropriate disposition.
-Talisman and amulets have interchangeable meaning.
+Amulets are sometimes subdivided into two classes: those purported to carry extraordinary properties or impart fortune (these are typically part of folk religion including shades of paganism) and those that are not believed to have any inherent properties of their own without a qualifying faith or lifestyle (these are most common within Catholicism and usually involve a formal blessing by a clergyman).
+Lines in this area blur almost from the immediate outset: many from the latter group are not officially described as providing any preternatural benefit to a bearer who does not have an appropriate disposition or sacred objects of formalised mainstream religion as in Christianity, but the very text inscribed on others (such as the Brown Scapular) appear in conflict with this sanctioned definition (as do early practices involving the Green Scapular, which was believed to gain favor for someone of any faith if it was planted in their home by a member of the Catholic faithful, even secretly).

+Talismans and amulets have interchangeable meanings.
 Amulets refer to any object which has the power to avert evil influences or ill luck.
 An amulet is an object that is generally worn for protection and made from a durable material (metal or hard-stone).
-Amulets can be applied to paper examples as well; however, the word 'talisman' is typically used to describe these.
+Both amulets and talismans can be applied to paper examples as well.
 Amulets are sometimes confused with pendants, small aesthetic objects that hang from necklaces.
 Any given pendant may indeed be an amulet but so may any other object that purportedly protects its holder from danger.